nus-cs2103-AY2223S2/ip/docs/README.md

 Expected outcome:

-XyDuke will notify you when your ToDo task has been added successfully!
+XyDuck will notify you when your ToDo task has been added successfully!

 ![image](https://user-images.githubusercontent.com/97398371/218305082-c044d146-6877-4afb-81a5-b3b630454fd4.png)